GeneDx/scramble/README.md

 That should be it.
 It will create an executable named `build/cluster_identifier`.

-Building requires `HTSlib` and a few other dev packages (installation instruction for Debian/Ubuntu above).
-Please edit `cluster_identifier/src/Makefile` if `HTSlib` is not installed in the default location for Ubuntu 18.04 `libhts-dev` package.
+Building requires `HTSlib` and a few other dev packages (installation instructions for Debian/Ubuntu/Centos above).

-    /usr/include/htslib/*.h
-    /usr/lib/x86_64-linux-gnu/libhts.a
+Please edit `cluster_identifier/src/Makefile` if `HTSlib` is not installed in the default location.

+    /usr/local/include/htslib/*.h
+    /usr/local/lib/libhts.a

 Running
 -------
-SCRAMBle runs as a two-step process.
-First cluster_identifier is used to generate soft-clipped read cluster consensus sequences.
-Second, SCRAMBle-MEIs.R analyzes the cluster file for likely MEIs.
+SCRAMble runs as a two-step process.
+First `cluster_identifier` is used to generate soft-clipped read cluster consensus sequences.
+Second, `SCRAMble-MEIs.R` analyzes the cluster file for likely MEIs.
 Running SCRAMble on the test bam in the validation directory should take <1 minute for each step.

 To run SCRAMble cluster_identifier:

     $ /path/to/scramble/cluster_identifier/src/build/cluster_identifier \
         /path/to/install_dir/scramble/validation/test.bam > /path/to/output/clusters.txt

-To run SCRAMBle-MEIs (with default settings):
+To run SCRAMble-MEIs (with default settings):

     $ Rscript --vanilla /path/to/scramble/cluster_analysis/bin/SCRAMble-MEIs.R \
         --out-name /path/to/output/out.txt 	\